mmilanta/probable-spork/blog_post.md

 ### Game graph computation

-Give a matche $\M$, is then simple to create a directed graph which maps each state to the possible next state.
+Give a match $\M$, is then simple to create a directed graph which maps each state to the possible next state.
 Each node correspond to a state.
 From each node there will be $2$ outgoing edges, going respectivly to the next state if $\pl_1$ or $\pl_2$ wins.

 We can now make a few observations: